 France – where it all started…

-Drilling down further within the Burgundy region is a sub-region called Chablis.
-This region only grows Chardonnay grapes and is known for its pure, simplistic style, which rarely touches oak.
+Chablis is another region within Burgundy that produces only Chardonny wine.
+This region produces the wine in a pure, simplistic style, which rarely touches oak.
 Look for Chablis on the label or wine list and you’ll know it’s a Chardonnay.

 California – enter the new world…

-California’s Napa Valley was put on the map thanks to Chardonnay from Chateau Montelena.
+Chardonnay from Chateau Montelena put California’s Napa Valley on the map.
 Perceptions of California wine changed after their victory in the famous 1976 blind tasting in Paris conducted by French judges.
-For the fun of it, you could host the tasting while watching the 2008 movie Bottle Shock that is all about this famous event (and even stars Chris Pine).
+For the fun of it, you could host a wine tasting while watching the 2008 movie Bottle Shock that is all about this famous event (and even stars hunky Chris Pine).

 Australia – not to be outdone…

-Heading into the 70’s, Australia’s wine focus was on Chardonnay.
-In the 80’s and 90’s it was all about big bold, oaky, and fruity Chardonnay.
-The world loved it, until the world decided to love it no longer.
+Heading into the 70’s, Australia focused on producing Chardonnay wine.
+In the 80’s and 90’s it was all about big bold, oaky, and fruity versions of the wine.
+The world loved it until the world decided to love it no longer.
 How fickle we are.
-Australia winemakers pivoted to a lighter, less oaky, less fruity more subtle version of Chardonnay.
+Australia winemakers pivoted to a lighter, less oaky, less fruity more subtle version of the wine.